Skip to content

 Key Components:

-• McpHttpServer — Background-thread HTTP server (axum/Tokio)
+• McpHttpServer — background-thread HTTP server (axum/Tokio).

-SSE Support: GET /mcp long-lived SSE stream for server-push events
+SSE Support: GET /mcp long-lived SSE stream for server-push events.

 Connection-Scoped Cache (issue #438): Per-session tools/list snapshot stored on McpSession.
 On cache hit, avoids redundant registry scan, bare-name resolution, and McpTool construction.
 Invalidated when the AppState::registry_generation counter is bumped (skill load/unload, group activation/deactivation).
 Configurable via McpHttpConfig.enable_tool_cache (default True).

-Dependencies: axum, tokio, reqwest, socket2, dcc-mcp-transport, dcc-mcp-protocols, dcc-mcp-actions, dcc-mcp-skills
+Dependencies: axum, tokio, reqwest, socket2, dcc-mcp-http-types, dcc-mcp-http-server, dcc-mcp-gateway, dcc-mcp-skill-rest, dcc-mcp-transport, dcc-mcp-protocols, dcc-mcp-actions, dcc-mcp-skills.

 dcc-mcp-server